Author and Health Information Investigator

 detox systems making the processes easier.

-These three should help not just absorption, but the refine the metabolic process so less
+These three should help not just absorption, but they refine the metabolic process so less

-In addition, in fall of 2015, I had a conversation with Dr. Jorge Flechas, one of the original
+In fall of 2015, I had a conversation with Dr. Jorge Flechas, one of the original Iodine Project

-Iodine Project doctors, and discovered he was enthusiastically recommending zinc to his
+doctors.
+I discovered he was enthusiastically recommending zinc to his patients.

 The conversation inspired more investigation so Lynn Razaitis and I headed up a zinc research

-team in the spring of this year to explore the many uses of zinc and how it could shape our
+team in the spring of this year to explore the many uses of zinc and how it could enhance our

 immune response to the mischief iodine supplementation stirs up.